 Furthermore, pea proteins are low in methionine, which means they cannot be used as a significant source of protein throughout the day.

 Can You Build Muscle with Soy Protein?

 Soy protein is a complete source of protein and aids in muscle growth and muscle strengthening to a significant level.
-It’s also possible to avoid soy and use pea protein instead.
+It’s also possible to avoid soy and uses pea protein instead.

 How much is soy protein per day safe?

-Clinical studies have shown that consuming up to 50 grams of soy protein per day is entirely safe.
-It has numerous health benefits, including controlling diabetes and combating some types of cancer and cardiovascular disease.
+Clinical studies have shown that consuming up to 50 grams of soy protein daily is safe.
+It has numerous health benefits, including controlling diabetes and combating cancer and cardiovascular disease.

 What Are the Best Times to Take Pea Protein?

 - For weight loss- It is best consumed between meals.

 - For Muscle Building- It is best consumed up to two hours post-workout.

 - Preserving Muscles are best consumed throughout the day in balanced servings.